The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 The best thing about Shopify is that it gives the work of theme design to external web designers.
 Hence, you will see a wide variety of creative and stunning designs for your store.

-The price of the premium themes starts from $140.
+The price of the premium themes starts from $100.
 It might look expensive to you initially, but it is a one-time payment that can help you generate good revenue for your store.

 If you have a low budget, you can quickly get started with any of the free themes.
 To customize your theme, check out Shopify theme customization.

 The winner in themes & designs is Shopify, which offers stunning designs for your online store, and you can customize them to make them your own.
-WooCommerce also allows you to customize your theme, but you may require more creativity as these themes are not quite good.
+WooCommerce also allows you to customize your theme, but you may require more creativity as these themes are not very good.

-4. Pricing:
+4. Pricing

 eCommerce website owners often place a high priority on cost.
 When getting started, you have to consider what it will cost to add additional services and software and the initial startup costs.

+Although WooCommerce itself is free, you still need to pay for essential services like domain registration and web hosting, which usually start at around $5 to $30 per month, depending on the provider and plan.
 You can purchase any domain and hosting service based on your budget and online store requirements.
 Besides, you need to pay extra for every extension you integrate into your WooCommerce store.

 The overall pricing of WooCommerce will vary based on the hosting, domain, and security you purchase for your store.
 Besides this, you need to invest sufficient time to set up the store, which ultimately affects the costs.